rhyek/sportratar-excercise/README.md

 # General

 The solution is written in a way where the main and only mode of execution is the test runner.

 It is understood that the solution is not meant to expose any API (REST, CLI, otherwise).
 The excercise mentions it should be a library, but does not go into detail of what will be consuming it.
-Rather that assume the shape of consumers, I've not designed the solution to be an installable Node.js library, but it does export artifacts that should be useful to a consumer in a Monorepo via its [packages/library/src/index.ts](packages/library/src/index.ts) file.
+I've designed the solution to be imported from a NestJS application within the same Monorepo.
+It exports all artifacts needed for consumption via its [packages/library/src/index.ts](packages/library/src/index.ts) file.

+A NestJS application would use the library similar to the [packages/library/test/library.spec.ts](packages/library/test/library.spec.ts) file.

-If interested, my [nestjs-endpoints](https://github.com/rhyek/nestjs-endpoints) library can serve as an example of how I've documented and published Node.js/NestJS libraries in the past.
+If interested, my [nestjs-endpoints](https://github.com/rhyek/nestjs-endpoints) library can serve as an example of how I've documented and published Node.js/NestJS libraries for public use in the past.

 # Setup